-N: Course Content

-- 1. Mental Preparation

-- The student will:

-- 1.1 describe the factors associated with motivation for optimal performance

-- 1.2 describe the components of a mental preparation program

-- 1.3 describe and demonstrate the settings of goals and objectives for athletes and coaches:

-- 1.3.1 daily

-- 1.3.2 micro and macro cycle

-- 1.3.3 seasonal

-- 1.3.4 career

-- 1.3.5 performance profiles

-- 1.4 develop training and competition diaries

-- 1.5 describe personality concepts as related to coaching and sport participation

-- 2. Process

-- The student will:

-- 2.1 define the concepts of process and outcome as related to optimal performance

-- 2.2 describe the achievement of a process focal point by athletes and coaches:

-- 2.2.1 controllable factors

-- 2.2.2 focus

-- 2.2.3 cue words

-- 2.2.4 self talk

-- 2.2.5 attentional control

-- 2.3 describe methods for dealing with distractions

-- 2.3.1 on site

-- 2.3.2 off site

-- 2.4 describe the development of a positive coaching environment and belief system

-- 3. Activation

-- The student will:

-- 3.1 define the concepts of emotional control, stress, anxiety, activation and arousal

-- 3.2 describe the relationship between stress, anxiety, activation and arousal; and performance

-- 3.3 describe the management of anxiety, arousal and relaxation with respect to optimal performance

-- 3.4 describe the use of techniques that control and affect recovery and performance

-- 4. Imagery

-- The student will:

-- 4.1 describe the types of visualization used by coaches and athletes

-- 4.2 prepare visualization programs for coaches and athletes:

-- 4.2.1 skills

-- 4.2.2 performance

-- 4.2.3 goals and objectives

-- 4.2.4 wellness

-- 4.2.5 emotions and attitudes

-- 4.3 describe the methods utilized to simulate competitive experiences

-- 5. Plan Preparation

-The student will:

-- 5.1 develop plans for optimal performance

-- 5.1.1 pre-competition

-- 5.1.2 competition

-- 5.1.3 post-competition

-- 5.2 describe the development of team cohesion at the community sport club level

-- 5.3 describe the development of a community sport club discipline.

-Course Designer(s)

-Education Council/Curriculum Committee Representative

-Dean/Director
+N: Course Content:

+1. Mental Preparation

+- 1.1.
+Describe the factors associated with motivation for optimal performance. - 1.2.
+Describe the components of a mental preparation program. - 1.3.
+Describe and demonstrate the settings of goals and objectives for athletes and coaches: - 1.3.1.
+Daily - 1.3.2.
+Micro and macro cycle - 1.3.3.
+Seasonal - 1.3.4.
+Career - 1.3.5.
+Performance profiles - 1.4.
+Develop training and competition diaries. - 1.5.
+Describe personality concepts as related to coaching and sport participation.

+2. Process

+- 2.1.
+Define the concepts of process and outcome as related to optimal performance.

+- 2.2.
+Describe the achievement of a process focal point by athletes and coaches:

+- 2.2.1.
+Controllable factors

+- 2.2.2.
+Focus

+- 2.2.3.
+Cue words

+- 2.2.4.
+Self talk

+- 2.2.5.
+Attention control

+- 2.3.
+Describe methods for dealing with distractions:

+- 2.3.1.
+On site

+- 2.3.2.
+Off site

+- 2.4.
+Describe the development of a positive coaching environment and belief system.

+3. Activation

+- 3.1.
+Define the concepts of emotional control, stress, anxiety, activation and arousal. - 3.2.
+Describe the relationship between stress, anxiety, activation and arousal; and performance. - 3.3.
+Describe the management of anxiety, arousal and relaxation with respect to optimal performance. - 3.4.
+Describe the use of techniques that control and affect recovery and performance.

+4. Imagery

+- 4.1.
+Describe the types of visualization used by coaches and athletes.

+- 4.2.
+Prepare visualization programs for coaches and athletes:

+- 4.2.1.
+Skills

+- 4.2.2.
+Performance

+- 4.2.3.
+Goals and objectives

+- 4.2.4.
+Wellness

+- 4.2.5.
+Emotions and attitudes

+- 4.3.
+Describe the methods utilized to simulate competitive experiences.

+SPSC 2377 Page 3 of 3 5.
+Plan Preparation The student will: 5.1.
+Develop plans for optimal performance: 5.1.1.
+Pre-competition 5.1.2.
+Competition 5.1.3.
+Post-Competition 5.2.
+Describe the development of team cohesion at the community sport club level.
+5.3.
+Describe the development of a community sport club discipline.
+O: Methods of Instruction Lecture Discussion groups and group projects Practical applications and experiences Field observation Guest presenters Technology assisted learning P: Textbooks and Materials to be Purchased by Students Porter, K. and J. Foster (1990) Visual Athletics.
+Dubuque, Iowa: Brown Benchmark.
+ISBN 0-697-10987-9.
+Readings from: Cox, R. H., (1985) Sport Psychology, 2nd Edition, Dubuque, Iowa: Brown Benchmark.
+ISBN 0-697-01340-5.
+Means of Assessment O: Mid-term Examination 20% Final Examination 20% Term Paper (sport specific performance enhancement) 20% Group Project (performance optimization program) 20% Individual project (planning) 20% TOTAL 100% R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No. Course Designer(s) Education Council / Curriculum Committee Representative